Festivals & Distribution /

 In 1959, the Marché du Film was created to bring a commercial element to the artistic festival and has since enabled an ever-increasing number of countries to promote their culture and cinema and to support their producers and film industries.

 The Festival de Cannes is reserved for film industry professionals.
 To participate in the festival, you must be accredited.
 Requests for accreditation are made online on the Festival de Cannes website.

 The Irish film industry at Cannes

 The Irish Film Board has had a presence at the Festival de Cannes for more than ten years, hosting the Irish Pavilion.
-The Pavilion is located in the International Village, which you can find on the Cannes map on this page.
+The Pavilion has this year moved to a new location in the International Village (No 131).
 The IFB promotes Irish film and services the needs of the Irish producers attending the festival through the Pavilion.

 If you are working in the Irish film industry and attending the Cannes Film Festival 2015, you may register for the Irish Pavilion.
 The deadline for registration for the Irish Pavilion at Cannes 2016 is Friday 22nd April.
 We will be in touch after this date to let you know if your registration has been successful.
 Also to note: Membership of the Irish Pavilion is not Market or Festival Accreditation, both of which must be completed through the Festival de Cannes website.